bensarifathi/django-algeography/README.md

 Thank you for considering contributing to Laravel-Algereography project!
 Feel free to contribute in any way, we welcome every contribution.

 ## License
-Django-Algereography project is open-sourced software licensed under the [MIT license](https://github.com/bensarifathi/django-algeography/blob/master/LICENCE)
+Django-Algereography project is an open-sourced software licensed under the [MIT license](https://github.com/bensarifathi/django-algeography/blob/master/LICENCE)

 ## Credit
 This project was inspied by [Laravel-algerography](https://github.com/theHocineSaad/laravel-algereography).